artsandmetaphysics/goodlifeodyssey/_essays/faith-and-reason.md

 status: incomplete
 order: 400
 ---

-Why do religious people believe in their religion---Christianity, Islam, Vaishnavism, Shaivism, Buddhism, Shaktism, Smartism, Sikhism, Judiasm, Bahá'í, Jainism, Shinto, Cao Dai, Zoarastrianism, Tenrikyo, Rastafarianism, or any of the many thousands of religions that exist or have existed?
-There are likely many reasons.
-I want to believe in a religion because it is true.
+## Why Believe

+There are many reasons to practice a religion, but most can be reduced to "I think it is true" or "it makes me happier."

+I want to practice a religion because it is true.
+What do I mean by true?

-Most religions make claims about the nature of reality---what I will call metaphysical claims.
-Here are a few examples of metaphysical claims:
+Most religions make metaphysical claims---claims about the nature of reality.
+Here are a few such claims:

 - The pharaoh is a god.
 - Trees have spirits.
 - The universe was created.
 - The laws of physics have never changed.
 - Humans have souls.
-- Humans do not have souls.
 - All "living" creatures have souls.
 - The universe will end.
 - Heaven exists.